rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 >
 > "\[The complete notion\] can be approached more and more nearly, so
 > that the difference shall be less than any given difference."
+>
+> --- *Leibniz*

 > "There are also **two kinds of truths**, truths of reasoning and
 > truths of fact.
 >
-> - Truths of reasoning are necessary, and their opposite is impossible.
+> -   Truths of reasoning are necessary, and their opposite is
+>     impossible.
 >
 > -   Truths of fact are contingent, and their opposite is possible.
 >
 > When a truth is necessary, we can find the reason for it by analysis,
 > breaking it down into simple ideas and truths until we reach the